leotaozeng/vue-forum/README.md

 23. Create a generic action.
 24. Create a generic mutation.

-### Vue-Router
+### Vue-Router:
 1. Route protection is essential in any application.
 2. A navigation guard acts as a middleware that can protect a route component.
 3. A common need is to protect specific routes from guests.
 4. Component-less routes are routes that don't use a component.

-### Vuex
+### Vuex:
 1. Highly recommend using namespaced modules from the early stages of application
+2. Single Source of Truth.
+3. Useful Library of Actions, Mutations, Getters.
+4. It's a best practice to have our actions call mutations which update our state directly.

-### Form
+### Form:
 1. Wrap form's data in a form object.

-### Vuex provides:
-1. Single Source of Truth.
-2. Useful Library of Actions, Mutations, Getters.
-3. It's a best practice to have our actions call mutations which update our state directly.